prasad01dalavi/docker-cheat-sheet/README.md

 docker image pull prasad01dalavi/flask-server       # Pull(download) the image locally

 ```
-1. Dockerfile1:
+### Dockerfile1:

-Simple Nginx Server which overwrite the contents of default index file
+- Simple Nginx Server which overwrite the contents of default index file

+### Dockerfile2
+- ADD: To download contents from the Internet
+- ENV: How to set environment variables and use them further

+### Dockerfile3
+- LABEL: To provide metadata for the dockerfile
+- WORKDIR: Declare/Create the working directory

+###